frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/docs/semantics.md

 - intermediate score: the node satisfies some but not all compiled structural requirements
 - `0.0`: no compiled necessary-condition support was found

+### Admissibility versus filtered admissibility

+Amissibility and filtered-admissibility are both intended to be used in the context of knowledge graph completion: enriching a semantically shallower KG with additional type information.
+Both modes essentially check whether it is ``safe" to emit an assertion `n typeof C` for each pair of *n* and *C*---i.e. are the implications/necessary conditions for `n typeof C` already represented in the graph?

+However, the semantics for the two are slightly different, as filtered-admissibility performs additional forward reasoning after emitting admissibility assertions:

+- Admissibility checks whether each pair *n* and *C* are *individually* admissible--i.e., even though all *n* are checked against all *C* at once, they shouldn't be taken as evidence that all `n typeof C` assertions are mutually compatible
+- Filtered admissibility mode removes all mutually incompatible assertions.
+If some `n1 typeof C1` and `n2 typeof C2` would conflict, then the two are removed from the set.

 ### Admissibility versus scored semantic alignment

 `admissibility` and `scored_semantic_alignment` use the same backward, necessary-condition view, but they use it differently.